lucascvidal/lucascvidal.github.io/_posts/2020-05-01-a-development-process.md

 I like to use the [GitHub flow](https://www.youtube.com/watch?v=PBI2Rz-ZOxU) as a workflow.
 GitHub Learning Lab has a [nice short course](https://lab.github.com/githubtraining/introduction-to-github) presenting it and a few other GitHub features.
 ### Test
 This is the moment to test what was built.
-As I mentioned in the previous phase, I like to write unit tests for the algorithms I implement into code, so in this phase I run all these unit tests and also test the software manually by checking if the feature behave as I want it to.
+As I mentioned in the previous stage, I like to write unit tests for the algorithms I implement into code, so in this stage I run all these unit tests and also test the software manually by checking if the feature behave as I want it to.
 ### Launch
 Time to put the software to use, measure what's important in the usage and gather feedback for refinement.
-This phase could also be called deployment.
+This stage could also be called deployment.

 This cycle can repeat itself every time a new feature or an improvement is thought for the software.
 It isn't static.